hillaryychan/COMP3141/notes/06_Functors-Applicatives-and-Monads.md

 -- 3. Interchange
 u <*> pure y = pure ($ y) <*> u
--- if you have a wrapped function u and you apply it to a pure arguments, -- its like applying the application operator with the pure argument to the wrapped function
+-- if you have a wrapped function, u, and you apply it to a pure argument, -- it's like applying the application operator with the pure argument to the wrapped function

 -- 4. Composition
 pure (.) <*> u <*> v <*> w = u <*> (v <*> w)